byvfx/twitch-archiver/README.md

 ## Notes

 - Downloads are processed sequentially to avoid overwhelming the network
+- Different filter types access different kinds of content:
+  - All Videos typically contains past broadcasts (stored for 14-60 days depending on user level)
+  - Highlights are permanently stored stream segments marked by the streamer
+  - Uploads are non-stream videos uploaded directly to the channel
+  - Collections are curated playlists of videos
+  - Clips can be filtered by time range (24h, 7d, 30d, or all time)
-- VODs are saved in their best available quality will
+- VODs are saved in their best available quality
 - Downloaded VODs are marked as disabled in the UI
 - The application preserves original video titles and dates

 ## TODO

-- [ ] Add support for downloading clips, highlights, collections
+- [x] Add support for downloading clips, highlights, collections
 - [ ] Add support for capturing chat logs
 - [ ] Cancel individual downloads turns out yt-dlp doesn't support a native call to cancel a download
 - [ ] Add download progress bar